tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

 Hybrid Model Indoor<->Outdoor
 -----------------------------

-The pathloss model characterizes the hybrid cases (i.e., when an outdoor node transmit to an indoor one and viceversa) by adding to the proper model, evaluated according to their distance, the external wall penetration loss due to the building.
+The pathloss model characterizes the hybrid cases (i.e., when an outdoor node transmit to an indoor one and viceversa) by adding to the proper model, evaluated according to correspond distance, the external wall penetration loss due to the building (see Section BEL).